numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

  ..
 Tea: I'm not sure that our use of instances belongs under the definition of instances.
     I think this (important!) issue should be explained in more detail later, not here.

-*runtime*
-  We define *runtime*, or *run-length* [HOO1998]_ as the *number of evaluations*, also referred to as *function* evaluations, conducted on a given problem until a given quality indicator target value is reached.
-  Runtime is our central performance measure.

 On Performance Measures